IoTReady/aws_iot_demo/README.md

 ## 5 - Visualisation

 Storage and visualisation are, in fact, two separate operations that need two different software tools.
 However, these are often so tightly coupled that choice of one often dictates choice of the other.
-Here's a handy table that illustrates this with comments.
+Here's a handy table that illustrates this.

 | Storage | Visualisation | Comments  |
 | ---     | ---                   | ---       |